big city

 Prosthetics

-Patients often ask our prosthetists, "does insurance cover prosthetics?"
+Patients often ask our prosthetists, "Does insurance cover prosthetics?"
 Unfortunately, since insurance plans vary, we cannot give a definite answer.
-However, we are here to help make obtaining prosthetics as straightforward as possible with our custom prosthetics in Albuquerque and Las Cruces.
+However, we’re here to help make obtaining prosthetics as straightforward as possible with our custom prosthetics in Albuquerque and Las Cruces.

 To that end, we will coordinate with insurance companies to ensure you receive the best prosthetic insurance.
 The following is some general information about the most common types of insurance and the type of prosthetic coverage they provide.